Parametric-resonance entangling gates with a tunable coupler: Experimental results

 To identify the parametric-resonance gate operating points from measured qubit parameters, we calculate and plot the average frequency of the modulated qubit versus the modulation amplitude [Fig.~\ref{fig:qubit_chevron}(a)].
-For the iSWAP gate, we choose a flux amplitude that gives $\overline{\omega}_2= \omega_1$ and for CZ20 we choose the amplitude that yields $\overline{\omega}_2=\omega_1-\eta_1$ (the parametric-resonance CZ02 is not accessible because $\overline{\omega}_2-\eta_2$ never crosses $\omega_1$).
+For the iSWAP gate, we choose a flux amplitude that gives $\overline{\omega}_2= \omega_1$ and for CZ20 we choose the amplitude that yields $\overline{\omega}_2=\omega_1-\eta_1$.
 Another way to determine the parameters for the resonance conditions is to plot the flux modulation frequency that activates the $n=-2$ sideband gates versus modulation amplitude [Fig.~\ref{fig:qubit_chevron}(b)].
 The amplitudes that correspond to $\omega_p=0$ are the parametric-resonance gate operating points.
 Although these gates do not rely on a specific modulation frequency, the modulation frequency is chosen to be high enough so that collisions with the sideband-activating frequencies are avoided.
 For example, in Fig.~\ref{fig:qubit_chevron}(b), it is reasonable to choose $\omega_p/2\pi \gtrsim 280~\mathrm{MHz}$ for both iSWAP and CZ gates to avoid frequency collisions with sideband transitions.
 In practice, modulating the qubit at higher frequencies leads to significant attenuation of the signal coming from the hardware and fridge lines.
-This requires measuring the transfer function (the dependence of the flux amplitude on frequency) before choosing a modulation frequency \cite{Supp}.
+This requires measuring the transfer function before choosing a modulation frequency; see Appendix \ref{transfer}.